mixxxdj/manual/source/chapters/configuration.rst

 minimum phase: A natural phase distortion, the group delay changes by the frequency

-bit perfect: Whether the EQ changes leaves the original samples untouched when the EQ is at unity
+bit perfect: Whether the EQ leaves the original samples untouched when the EQ is at unity

-CPU usage: Processing time, needed to calculate the EQ output
+CPU usage: Processing time needed to calculate the EQ output

 .. _configuration-import: